Screen Chronology: 1950 to 1954

 - Calamity Jane *** - Doris Day is at her best as a cowgirl out to

-triumph, and packs a wallop.
+triumph.
 Great Berlin score & fine supporting

-cast -- a joy for musical buffs.
+cast help make this a real joy for musical buffs.

-- Crusin' Down the River (not
+- Crusin' Down the River (not seen)

 - Desert Song, The ** - Gordon MacRae and Kathryn Grayson star in